YunoHost-Apps/calibreweb_ynh/README.md

 Developers info
 ----------------

-**Only if you want to use a testing branch for coding, instead of merging directly into master.**
-Please do your pull request to the [testing branch](https://github.com/YunoHost-Apps/calibreweb_ynh/tree/testing).
+Please do your pull request to the [testing branch](https://github.com/Krakinou/calibreweb_ynh/tree/Testing).

 To try the testing branch, please proceed like that.
 ```